Price Setting

 Under this policy, the state would evaluate whether certain medicines and treatments are “worth” paying for, meaning the state’s bureaucracy could come between patients and the treatments their doctors prescribe.
 This spells disaster for patients as they could face barriers to obtaining lifesaving medications.

-Instead of pushing for additional government price-setting policies like prescription drug boards that assign bureaucrats the power to arbitrarily set medication prices, state leaders have the chance to fix a broken health care insurance system without sacrificing access, innovation and jobs.
+Instead of pushing for government price-setting policies like prescription drug boards that assign bureaucrats the power to arbitrarily set medication prices, state leaders can choose to fix a broken health care insurance system without risking patient access, innovation and jobs.

 Patients need help affording their medicines at the pharmacy counter, which is why we have consistently supported numerous policies that will directly address this need.
 Unfortunately, there’s no evidence the prescription board will solve these problems.